 For grade appeals for Writing Program (01:355:XXX and 01:356:XXX) courses, please visit the Writing Program website for more information on the process and the grade appeal form.

-• A copy of the course syllabus and any other course information on the assignment or grading in question
+- Any other relevant course information on the assignment or grading in question